-Where the set of controls and fixed effects are the same as the baseline OLS model.
-Additionally, I also estimate the exit probability using a Cox proportional hazard model:
+where the set of controls and fixed effects are the same as the baseline OLS model.
+I also estimate the exit probability using a Cox proportional hazard model:

-$$H_i(t) = H_0(t) \times \exp(\beta_1 Race_i + \beta_2 Conservative{it} + \beta_3 Race{it} \times Conservative{it} + \gamma' X_i)$$ (4)
+$H_i(t) = H_0(t) \times \exp(\beta_1 Race_i + \beta_2 Conservative{it} + \beta_3 Race{it} \times Conservative{it} + \gamma' X_i)$ (4)

-4 Basic results and Alternative Explanations
+4 Results and Alternative Explanations

-4.1 Basic results
+4.1 Empirical Results

-4.1.1 Baseline estimates for price, bookings, and survival
+4.1.1 Baseline Estimates for Price, Bookings, and Survival

 Table 3 reports the baseline OLS estimates for the impact of race on listing performance, measured in 30-day price or 30-day bookings.
 For both outcomes, I estimate models with fixed effects at various levels of geographic and temporal granularity.
-Results generally show that racial minority Airbnb hosts charge lower prices and also have fewer bookings compared to White hosts.
+My results generally show that racial-minority Airbnb hosts charge lower prices and have fewer bookings compared to White hosts.
 Columns 2 and 5, for example, suggest that holding the observable listing and host characteristics constant, Asian, Black, and Hispanic hosts charge 5.3%, 1.5%, and 3.5% less and have 2.2%, 8.5%, and 1.7% fewer bookings than White hosts within the same ZCTA.
-These findings broadly support hypothesis 1.
-The inclusion of the Zip Code interaction with month fixed effect (i.e., columns 3 and 6) does not change the results by much, suggesting factors unique to ZCTA do not discernibly evolve over time.
+These findings broadly support Hypothesis 1.
+Including the ZIP Code interaction with the month fixed effect (i.e., columns 3 and 6) does not change the results by much, suggesting that factors unique to ZCTA do not discernibly evolve over time.
 Thus, I primarily report the results of OLS models with ZCTA and month fixed effects in the tables that follow.

-Before showing the estimates for Cox models, I non-parametrically estimate the survival probability for hosts from different racial backgrounds after any given months.
-Figure 2 shows the results of putting all non-White hosts together and that they have a lower chance of continuous operation at any point in time compared to the White hosts.
+Before showing the estimates for Cox models, I nonparametrically estimate the survival probability for hosts from different racial backgrounds after any given month.
+Figure 2 shows the results of putting all non-White hosts together, and that they have a lower chance of continuous operation at any point in time compared to the White hosts.